NickCulbertson/Multi-Teensy-Synth/MacroOscillator-Teensy-Synth/src/README.md

-# AudioSynthBraids
+# AudioSynthMacroOscillator
-Braids port into an audio object for Teensy Audio library
+Macro oscillator synthesis engine (based on Braids) ported to Teensy Audio library

 It is NOT stable at some points and the audio quality needs to be enhanced.